alextu870719/rspi5_microplate/Input_CSV/README.md

 2,E05
 ```

-## 使用方式
+## Usage Instructions

-1. 在應用程式中點擊 "Load CSV" 按鈕
+1. Click the "Load CSV" button in the application
-2. 選擇這個資料夾中的任一CSV檔案
+2. Select any CSV file from this folder
-3. 應用程式會自動識別檔案格式並載入
+3. The application will automatically detect the file format and load it
-4. 使用 Next/Previous 按鈕導航步驟
+4. Use Next/Previous buttons to navigate through steps

-## 注意事項
+## Important Notes

-- 孔位格式支援 A1, A01 兩種形式
+- Well formats support both A1 and A01 notation
-- 多個孔位可用分號(;)分隔
+- Multiple wells can be separated with semicolons (;)
-- 應用程式會自動標準化孔位格式為 A01 形式
+- The application will automatically standardize well format to A01 form